loregrc/Computational-intelligence/QUIXO/README.md

 For a more accurate and truthful analysis, the Minimax Player starts the first half of matches as second and the second half as first.

-### Final Considerations
+### Considerations

-In Quixo, a Minimax Player is able to outperform a random player even with low algorithm depths like 2.
+In Quixo, a Minimax Player is able to outperform a random player even with low algorithm depth like 1.

 This is because even looking only a few moves ahead compared to an opponent who plays randomly allows you to ensure victory in most cases.

-Unfortunately, it fails to reach 100% victory.
+Most times even with a depth of 1, it manages to win 100% of the games.
+With depths greater than 1, it manages to win 100% of the games against Random.

 ### Bonus